 Appropriate levels of interconnection to the public telecommunications network may also be required3.
 The decision regarding the level of interconnection (i.e. all mobile terminals vs. a percentage of terminals) may be based on the particular PPDR operational requirements.
 Furthermore, the specific access to the public telecommunications network (i.e. directly from mobile or through the PPDR dispatch) may also be based on the particular PPDR operational requirements.

-There may be additional requirements for simulcast (quasi-synchronous broadcast), receiver operating (in-bound path diversity) that have not been covered in 0Table 3.
+There may be additional requirements for simulcast (quasi-synchronous broadcast), receiver operating (in-bound path diversity) that have not been covered in Section 0.

 4.2.2 Security related requirements

+PPDR networks must provide a secure operational environment.
+Security requirements should include encryption technology, support for domestic encryption algorithms, authentication for users, terminals and networks , user identification and location, air interface encryption and integrity protection ability, end to end encryption, support for third-party key management center, system authorization management and over-the-air key updating.
+Suitable operational procedures should be developed to accomplish required levels of security for information being passed across the network.
 Efficient and reliable PPDR communications within a PPDR organization and between various PPDR organizations, which are capable of secure operation, may be required.

 Notwithstanding, there may be occasions where administrations or organisations, which need secure communications, bring equipment to meet their own security requirements.

-Furthermore, it should be noted that many administrations have regulations limiting the use of secure communications for visiting PPDR users.

 4.2.3 Cost related requirements

 Cost effective solutions and applications are extremely important to PPDR users.
 These can be facilitated by open standards, a competitive marketplace, and economies of scale.
 Furthermore, cost effective solutions that are widely used can reduce the deployment costs of permanent network infrastructure.
+It is appreciated that PP networks may cost more than DR networks due to more stringent requirements of PP systems.

-4.2.4
+4.2.4 Performance (source 5A/264, 279)

+PPDR networks must be able to support the following performance requirements: high quality audio quality and intelligibility, secure communications (e.g. encryption), real time interactive text, mobile form filling, images and video, real-time video.

+To support these functions the following will be needed, fast dialling and setup of calls, high throughput with adequate guarantees of quality of service, and robustness.
+These may be accomplished through; reallocation of both uplink and downlink rates, increasing spectrum efficiency, ergonomic design of terminals, very good signal coverage, high terminal performance, and mobility.

+The Broadband PPDR system shall support various medias such as a flexible combination between broad band video, data and narrow band voice.
+A Broadband PPDR Communication System is required to inherit the necessary key characteristics of Narrowband System.
+Such as the group call setup time should be no more than 300ms, and group media transport time should be no more than 150 ms.

 This section includes the requirements of broadband PPDR applications and services in terms of functional requirements, performance requirements, security requirements, interoperability requirements, adaptability requirements, compatibility requirements, reliability requirements and expansibility requirements.

 4.2.5 Electromagnetic compatibility (EMC) requirements